Should you consider a solar energizer for your electric fence?

 2 Year Warranty

 When you buy an energizer from Premier, you purchase more than an energizer.
 You also obtain these benefits:

-- If an energizer fails within 2 years of its date of purchase, we will replace the module or unit at our cost.
+- If an energizer fails within 2 years of its date of purchase and we’re unable to resolve the malfunction, we will replace the module or unit at our cost.
 Your credit card will be charged for the replacement but you will receive full credit when the failed item is back at Premier.
 Your only cost is shipping the failed item to us.
 If the original energizer is over 2 years old, we will repair and/or replace it, but you pay for the repair cost and freight.
 Note: Policy does not apply to failure due to abuse or neglect.
-Note: Batteries only have a 30 day warranty.
+Misuse and flood damage are not covered.
+Batteries have a 30 day warranty.